ice3-software/between-kit/Docs/Usage.md

 ...

-/// Dependencies are pulled form somewhere
+/// Dependencies are pulled from somewhere

 UIView *superview = ...
 UITableView *table1 = ...